eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 ## 3. Alternative to hardware wallets

-The only software solution that currently satisfies the requirements of the reproducible-build standard are:
+The only software solution that currently satisfies the requirements of the reproducible-build standard are either:

 1. Electrum
 2. Bitcoin Core Qt

-Running on:
+Running on either:

 1. Debian
 2. Linux Mint Debian Edition (LMDE)